WordPress/WordPress-Coding-Standards/README.md

 - Configure the coding standard if not defined in the project `phpcs.xml`, `phpcs.xml.dist`, `phpcs.ruleset.xml` or `ruleset.xml`.

-- Install the [autocomplete-wpcs-flags](https://atom.io/packages/autocomplete-wpcs-flags) package for the [WPCS error whitelist flag](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards/wiki/Whitelisting-code-which-flags-errors) autocomplete.
+- Install the [autocomplete-wpcs-flags](https://atom.io/packages/autocomplete-wpcs-flags) package for the autocomplete of the [WPCS error whitelist flags](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards/wiki/Whitelisting-code-which-flags-errors).